Skip to content

 Roth IRAs are different in an important way: you already paid taxes on the contributions.
 That means distributions to your beneficiaries are generally tax-free, as long as the account has been open for at least five years.

-The ten-year rule still applies — non-spouse beneficiaries must empty the Roth IRA within ten years.
-However, because Roth distributions are generally tax-free, this is much less painful than it is with traditional IRAs.
+The ten-year rule still applies for non-spouse beneficiaries — they must empty the Roth IRA within ten years.
+But because Roth distributions are generally tax-free, this is much less painful than it is with traditional IRAs.
 Beneficiaries can let the money grow tax-free for up to ten years and then withdraw it without any income tax.

 If you are trying to maximize what you pass to the next generation, Roth conversions during your lifetime can make inherited accounts significantly more valuable to your heirs.